u-root/u-bmc/README.md

 signed with these keys.

 # Hacking

+## Simulator/QEMU is WIP and does not work at the moment!

 To run the simulator and the integration test you need a special Qemu from https://github.com/openbmc/qemu.
 Using the upstream Qemu will